aubreypc/cs203-S2019-conduct/conduct.md

 ## Postmortems

+Postmortems are an analysis and discussion soon after the launch of a software project, in which we will discuss what was successful and what failed.
 In the postmortems process of the project we will use proper communication and teamwork in order to solve problems and issues.
 Going through postmortems will help us to debug and ensure problems that arise get taken care of smoothly and